pbemory/vocab_cli/README.md

 # vocab_cli
-  * Tiny Python tool for building vocabulary from the command line using a word bank and dictionary APIs.
+  * Tiny command line tool for building vocabulary using a word bank and dictionary APIs.
 I use this tool when finding ten-dollar words in books.

 # contents
   * app.py—runs the vocab exercise and prints progress.